Skip to main content

 Custom Example

-• The stt claim should be set to 1
+• Set the stt claim to 1

 • The scp claim contains event.create

-• The aud calim should be set to event
+• Set the aud claim to event

 • SuperTokens Session Access Token: Used during the login/logout flows.